sophgo/sophon_llm_eval/README.md

 ## Introduction
-The sophon_llm_eval is a fork of [OpenCompass](https://github.com/open-compass/opencompass).
+The opencompass-tpu is a fork of [OpenCompass](https://github.com/open-compass/opencompass).
 It supports all OpenCompass features and provides end-to-end evaluation for Sophgo bmodel.
 For more details on OpenCompass, please refer to the [official documentation](https://github.com/open-compass/opencompass/blob/main/README_zh-CN.md).

 ## 🛠️ Installation Guide